codyduong/powershell-alias-tips/README.md

 Import-Module alias-tips
 ```

-Alternatively, use the Find-AliasTips command after all your aliases have been declared.
-Set the
+Alternatively, use the `Find-AliasTips` command to refresh `alias-tips`.
-first arg when loading alias-tips to `1` to disable loading aliases upon module import

 ```powershell
 Import-Module alias-tips